Celebrate Me Home (song): Other notable versions

 The song was also sung by Jill Colucci for Disney Channel's 1990 Celebrate Me Home campaign, which is named after the song.
 The campaign was mostly featured during the channel's Winter, Spring, Summer, and Fall Previews.

 Ruben Studdard, winner of American Idol in its second season, recorded a cover of "Celebrate Me Home" to be used as the show's seventh season Top 12 exit song.
 Produced by Jimmy Jam and Terry Lewis, Studdard's rendition omitted the song's first-line holiday mention, to give it a more general feel.
 The Studdard recording was made available for iTunes download on March 12, 2008, as Loggins' original recording also prospered from new downloads.

 The song was sampled for Common's "Celebrate" on his 2011 album The Dreamer/The Believer.

 The cast of the ABC television series Nashville covered the song on their 2014 album Christmas with Nashville.

 LeAnn Rimes covered the song on her 2015 album Today Is Christmas as a duet with Gavin DeGraw.
 The song was released as a promotional single and peaked at No. 12 on the Billboard Adult Contemporary chart.

 In 2016, Jennifer Nettles covered the song on her album To Celebrate Christmas.

-In 2020, the family Christian band CAIN, Elizabeth Chan, and Josh Groban released their own covers of the song.
+In 2020, the Christian band CAIN, Elizabeth Chan, and Josh Groban released their own covers of the song.